wildstang/2019_robot_software/README.md

 -   Install the FRC Driver Station software.
 The installer is available in the [big archive file](https://drive.google.com/file/d/1uvs3eQmzUT0qR6m5IIYKfawEX-y0o_qg/view?usp=sharing) mentioned in the first step.
 If you can't find a copy of the driver station to install, you can skip it.
 Without the driver station you can still develop for and load code onto the robot.
 You just can't drive it.

 -   Install the CTRE toolsuite by following the links at the bottom of [this page](http://www.ctr-electronics.com/control-system/hro.html#product_tabs_technical_resources).
 Instructions and the installer are available on that page.
 Use the "No Installer" package if you're not on Windows.
-BTW, we're not using the Hero board that this software is for, but our CANBus motor controllers require the CTRE software.
+We're not using the Hero board that this software is for, but our CANBus motor controllers require the CTRE software.

 ### Recommended configurations